-Jogger accidentally crosses U.S. border from B.C., gets detained for 2 weeks by authorities | CBC News
+Jogger who accidentally crossed U.S. border from B.C. detained for 2 weeks | CBC News

 "I said to myself, well I may have crossed the border — but they'll probably only give me a fine or they'll tell me to go back to Canada or they'll give me a warning."

-Roman, a citizen of France who had travelled to Canada to visit her mother in B.C. and work on her English, didn't have any government-issued ID or travel permits on her.
+Roman, a citizen of France who had travelled to Canada to visit her mother in B.C. and work on her English, didn't have any government-issued ID or travel permits with her.

 Her mother lives in North Delta, B.C.

+She said the officers detained her for crossing illegally into Blaine, Wash., and transferred her more than 200 kilometres south to the Tacoma Northwest Detention Centre, run by the Department of Homeland Security.

 "They put me in the caged vehicles and brought me into their facility," she said.
-"They asked me to remove all my personal belongings with my jewellery, they searched me everywhere.
+"They asked me to remove all my personal belongings with my jewelry, they searched me everywhere.

 "Then I understood it was getting very serious, and I started to cry a bit."

-Note: - An earlier version of this story said incorrectly that Cedella Roman crossed the U.S. border from White Rock, B.C.
-In fact, Roman crossed into the U.S. through Peace Arch Park.Jun 22, 2018 12:11 PM PT